hhtronik/craftalight-firmware/README.md

 This repository contains the firmware for Craftalight, the open source hardware USB-powered LED light for your (hand)bag.

+The hardware repository for Craftalight is over there: [craftalight-hardware on Github](https://github.com/hhtronik/craftalight-hardware)

 > NOTE: this document is a work-in-progress